 The median annual earnings for Emergency Managers is $59,770 per year with the top 10% percent earning over $107,810.

-1/2 price tuition for Connecticut police officers and firefighters
+1/2 price tuition for all sworn police officers & firefighters

-The University of New Haven is proud to offer a 50% tuition discount on our Lee College graduate degrees to all active Connecticut police officers and firefighters.
+The University of New Haven is proud to offer a 50% tuition discount on our Lee College graduate degrees to all sworn police officers and firefighters.

 Join our impressive group of alumni